altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~He heard a door open, the hinged squeaked~
 'A creak cascading down by a function (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
+~He was physical finally, with some new notable advantages.~ 'Raised privileges.'
 "RG::Hello, my name is Robert, Robert Glass"
 ~Al-tok examined him.~
 'A strapping lad in his 30s., What a fitting name.